Pope Pius XI: Elevation to the papacy

-In the consistory of 3 June 1921, Pope Benedict XV created three new cardinals, including Ratti, who was appointed Archbishop of Milan simultaneously.
-The pope joked with them, saying, "Well, today I gave you the red hat, but soon it will be white for one of you."
+In the consistory of 3 June 1921, Benedict XV created three new cardinals, including Ratti, who was appointed Archbishop of Milan simultaneously.
+Benedict told them, "Well, today I gave you the red hat, but soon it will be white for one of you."
 After the Vatican celebration, Ratti went to the Benedictine monastery at Monte Cassino for a retreat to prepare spiritually for his new role.
 He accompanied Milanese pilgrims to Lourdes in August 1921.
-Ratti received a tumultuous welcome on a visit to his home town Desio, and was enthroned in Milan on 8 September.
-On 22 January 1922, Pope Benedict XV died unexpectedly of pneumonia.
+Ratti received a tumultuous welcome on a visit to his home town of Desio, and was enthroned in Milan on 8 September.
+On 22 January 1922, Benedict XV died unexpectedly of pneumonia.

-At the conclave to choose a new pope, which proved to be the longest of the 20th century, the College of Cardinals was divided into two factions, one led by Rafael Merry del Val favoring the policies and style of Pope Pius X and the other favoring those of Pope Benedict XV led by Pietro Gasparri.
+At the conclave to choose a new pope, the longest of the 20th century, the College of Cardinals was divided into two factions, one led by Rafael Merry del Val favoring the policies and style of Pius X and the other favoring those of Benedict XV led by Pietro Gasparri.

 Gasparri approached Ratti before voting began on the third day and told him he would urge his supporters to switch their votes to Ratti, who was shocked to hear this.
 When it became clear that neither Gasparri nor del Val could win, the cardinals approached Ratti, thinking him a compromise candidate not identified with either faction.
 Cardinal Gaetano de Lai approached Ratti and was believed to have said: "We will vote for Your Eminence if Your Eminence will promise that you will not choose Cardinal Gasparri as your secretary of state".
 Ratti is said to have responded: "I hope and pray that among so highly deserving cardinals the Holy Spirit selects someone else.
 If I am chosen, it is indeed Cardinal Gasparri whom I will take to be my secretary of state".